 There were two options to get this look: build it from scratch, or use inexpensive Ikea Godmorgon vanities with custom wood fronts and panels.
 In an effort to save on costs/time, I opted for the latter.

 Customizing the Ikea Godmorgon

 I reached out to my friends at The Cabinet Face after seeing their selection of Godmorgon fronts.
-I ordered several samples and landed on their European Rift Oak, which has a really nice wood grain texture and tone.
+I ordered several samples and landed on their Brushed White Oak, which has a really nice wood grain texture and tone.

 I sent over a mockup with my measurements, and asked if they could build a custom shelf as well.
 After a few emails back and forth, my custom panels were sent off to production and arrived nine weeks later.